Aarne–Thompson–Uther Index: Critical response

-In his essay "The Motif-Index and the Tale Type Index: A Critique", American folklorist Alan Dundes explains that the Aarne–Thompson indexes are some of the "most valuable tools in the professional folklorist's arsenal of aids for analysis".
+In his 1997 essay "The motif-index and the tale type index: A critique", American folklorist Alan Dundes explains that the Aarne–Thompson indexes are some of the "most valuable tools in the professional folklorist's arsenal of aids for analysis".
+They have, however, been subject to criticism concerning their construction, where they apply, and what they exclude.

+Construction

-The tale type index was criticized by Vladimir Propp of the Russian Formalist school of the 1920s for ignoring the functions of the motifs by which they are classified.
+The tale type index was criticized by V. Propp of the Russian Formalist school of the 1920s for ignoring the functions of the motifs by which they are classified.
 Furthermore, Propp contended that using a "macro-level" analysis means that the stories that share motifs might not be classified together, while stories with wide divergences may be grouped under one tale type because the index must select some features as salient.

-He also observed that while the distinction between animal tales and tales of the fantastic was basically correct — no one would classify "Tsarevitch Ivan, the Fire Bird and the Gray Wolf" as an animal tale just because of the wolf — it did raise questions because animal tales often contained fantastic elements, and tales of the fantastic often contained animals; indeed a tale could shift categories if a peasant deceived a bear rather than a devil.
+He also observed that although the distinction between animal tales and tales of the fantastic was basically correct – no one would classify "Tsarevitch Ivan, the Fire Bird and the Gray Wolf" as an animal tale, just because of the wolf – it did raise questions because animal tales often contained fantastic elements, and tales of the fantastic often contained animals; indeed a tale could shift categories if a peasant deceived a bear rather than a devil.

-In describing the motivation for his work, Uther presents several criticisms of the original index.
-He points out that Thompson's focus on oral tradition sometimes neglects older versions of stories, even when written records exist, that the distribution of stories is uneven (with Eastern and Southern European as well as many other regions' folktale types being under-represented), and that some included folktale types have dubious importance.
+In 2009, describing the motivation for his work, Uther presents several criticisms of the original index.
+He points out that Thompson's focus on oral tradition sometimes neglects older versions of stories, even when written records exist, and that some included folktale types have dubious importance.

+In regards to the typological classification, some folklorists and tale comparativists have acknowledged singular tale types that, due to their own characteristics, would merit their own type.

+Although such tales often have not been listed in the international folktale system, they can exist in regional or national classification systems.

+Geographic relevance

+In his 2009 critique, Uther finds that the distribution of stories is uneven (with Eastern and Southern European as well as many other regions' folktale types being under-represented).
 Similarly, Thompson had noted that the tale type index might well be called The Types of the Folk-Tales of Europe, West Asia, and the Lands Settled by these Peoples.
-However, Alan Dundes notes that in spite of the flaws of tale type indexes (e. g., typos, redundancies, censorship, etc.; p.
-198), "they represent the keystones for the comparative method in folkloristics, a method which despite postmodern naysayers ... continues to be the hallmark of international folkloristics" (p.
-200).
+However, Dundes notes that in spite of the flaws of tale type indexes (including typos, redundancies, and censorship):

+The ATU folktype index has been criticized for its apparent geographic concentration on Europe and North Africa, showing over-representation of Eurasia and North America.
+The catalogue appears to ignore or under-represent other regions.
+Central Asian examples include: Yuri Berezkin's The captive Khan and the clever daughter-in-law (and variants); The travelling girl and her helpful siblings; and Woman's magical horse, as named by researcher Veronica Muskheli of the University of Washington.